Quantum Computing for Heavy Quarkonium Spectroscopy: Introduction

 \section{Introduction}

 In recent years, the intersection between quantum computing and nuclear physics has experienced major developments at a rapid pace~\cite{Cloet:2019wre,Zhang_2021,Kharzeev:2021nzh}.
 While a full simulation of QCD is not yet practical, quantum computers and simulators are currently exploited for solving/simulating effective models of strong interaction systems as well as related gauge field theories (e.g. in lower dimensions and/or with smaller symmetry groups)~\cite{Dumitrescu_2018,Lu_2019,Klco:2018kyo,Klco:2018zqz,Roggero:2018hrn,Lee:2019zze,Lamm:2019bik,Alexandru:2019nsa,Ciavarella:2021nmj,Atas_2021,Cohen_2021,Li:2021kcs,Kharzeev:2020kgc,Tu:2019ouv}.
 One category of problem with wide applications to various research fields, such as quantum chemistry and atomic/molecular physics, is computing the energy eigenvalues for a given Hamiltonian.
 Quantum algorithms for computing eigenvalues mostly come in two flavors, those based on quantum phase estimation (QPE) \cite{kitaev1995quantum,PhysRevLett.83.5162,OBrien_2019} and those based on the variational quantum eigensolver (VQE) \cite{Peruzzo_2014,McClean_2016}.
 Recently, quantum computations of the ground state energies of few nucleon systems have been achieved using VQE methods \cite{Dumitrescu_2018,Lu_2019}, extending the usefulness of quantum algorithms into the subatomic realm.
 It is tempting to ask whether quantum computing can be applied to even more fundamental nuclear matter, quarks and antiquarks.
 Hadron spectroscopy, or how various hadrons are made from their quark/antiquark constituents, is an active research frontier of nuclear physics with many interesting and challenging problems.
 An example is the heavy quarkonium system for which a Hamiltonian approach with a non-relativistic interaction potential provides a reasonable approximate description.
 In this work, we perform a first quantum computing study for the ground state as well as excited states of a charm-anticharm system.
 Our calculation uses the VQE algorithm with unitary coupled cluster (UCC) ansatz \cite{McClean_2016,Shen_2017}.
 To correct errors due to decoherence in a noisy quantum computer, we further demonstrate a zero-noise extrapolation method for error mitigation.
+Furthermore, we generalize the VQE method for solving excited states by orthogonalization with respect to the ground state and demonstrate its success for the quarkonium system on a noiseless quantum simulator.
 The rest of this paper is organized as follows: in Sec.
 II, the framework of our study will be given, including the setup of the physics problem and the details of the quantum computation, the variational approach and its generalization to excited states as well as the error mitigation method; the results of the present study for both ground and excited states will be presented in Sec.
 III; finally we summarize in Sec.
 IV.